Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/LessonPlan.md

 Explain the following to students:

-- In this activity you will continue your role as a security analyst at Wonka Corp.
+- In this activity you will continue your role as a security analyst at Candy Corp.

 - Your manager needs your assistance creating a simple shell script to automate the `awk` and `sed` tasks you did today on your log file.